 Assume the annual energy consumption is 15,000 kWh.
 It appears that Client A already owns a solar energy system on his house in State College, PA, but that he wants to expand it to cover all his electricity bills now that he has renovated to add new appliances and an indoor pool.
 The Current Solar System document is five years old, and he happened to have only the electrical construction documents on hand.

 Prepare a report that discusses options to add more PV capacity to offset Client A's new electricity usage considering:

-- PV system production degradation
+- PV system production degradation for the old system

 - Interconnection requirements as far as point of connection